2018ik/2018ik.github.io/_cn/jiushu.markdown

 ## Background

 **救赎** means redemption or to redeem.
-In the Biblical context, 救赎 specifically refers to judicial redemption.
+According to the biblical revelation, 救赎 specifically refers to judicial redemption.

 ## Example Usage